Camptong Forest

 Korea's domestic weekend-travel market has diversified substantially since the mid-2010s.
 Jeju remains the volume destination, anchored by large-scale resort infrastructure including properties like the Grand Hyatt Jeju, the Haevichi Hotel and Resort, and the JW Marriott Jeju Resort and Spa.
 The east coast has its own corridor, with Gangneung attracting travellers who want coastal access alongside forest proximity, exemplified by Oakwood Lagoon Town Gangneung.
 Further north, the Seoraksan area around Sokcho supports a different register again, with properties like the Kensington Hotel Seorak positioning against alpine scenery rather than river valley.

 Gapyeong fills a distinct gap in this geography.
-Its proximity to Seoul, combined with the North Han River and the Gyeonggi-do pine forest corridor, makes it the default answer for capital residents seeking genuine natural immersion without a full travel day on either side.
+Its proximity to Seoul, combined with the North Han River and the Gyeonggi-do pine forest corridor, makes it a regular choice for capital residents seeking natural immersion without a full travel day on either side.
 The weekender profile here differs from Jeju tourism: shorter stays, higher return-visit frequency, and a stronger preference for properties that offer intimacy over facilities volume.
 Camptong Forest's location in Seorak-myeon, one of Gapyeong-gun's more sparsely populated sub-districts, positions it toward the quieter end of that market rather than near the more commercial Gapyeong station cluster.
-See our full Gapyeong restaurants guide for wider context on the area's hospitality options.

 The Regional Context: Forest Retreats Across Korea